ziyoung/better-wilcom-docs/wilcom-docs/Decorative/curves/Apply_curved_fills_to_existing_objects.md

 ## To apply a curved fill to an existing object...

-1Select an object and select a curve fill method.
+1. Select an object and select a curve fill method.

-2With the object still selected, click the Reshape Object icon.
+2. With the object still selected, click the Reshape Object icon.
 A default guideline with three corner control points appears.

 ![curves00090.png](assets/curves00090.png)

-3Reshape guidelines in the normal way by moving, adding, changing or deleting reference points.
+3. Reshape guidelines in the normal way by moving, adding, changing or deleting reference points.

-4Press Enter.
+4. Press Enter.
 EmbroideryStudio regenerates stitches along the new curve.

-5Turn on TrueView™ or click the Show Needle Points icon to view the results.
+5. Turn on TrueView™ or click the Show Needle Points icon to view the results.

 ## Related topics...